alefragnani/vscode-copy-word/README.md

 # Copy Word in Cursor

-It can replace the default `Copy` and `Cut` commands, using the _current word_ when no text is selected.
+It can replace the default `Cut`, `Copy`, and `Paste` commands, using the _current word_ when no text is selected.

 # Features

 ## Available commands

+- `Copy Word: Cut` cut the current word
 - `Copy Word: Copy` copy the current word
-- `Copy Word: Cut` cut the current word
+- `Paste Word: Paste` paste over the current word

 ## Using as your default shortcuts

 You only need to update your **Keyboard Shortcuts**.

-Go to `File / Preferences / Keyboard Shortcuts` and add two new entries:
+Go to `File / Preferences / Keyboard Shortcuts` and add three new entries (suggesting adding alt key for paste to distinguish from regular paste):

 ### Windows/Linux
 ```json